Member Loginmenu

 About the Author

-Yann Martel is the author of a short story collection, The Facts Behind the Helsinki Roccamatios, and of four novels, Life of Pi (for which he was awarded the 2002 Man Booker Prize), Self, Beatrice & Virgil, and The High Mountains of Portugal.
-Life of Pi was adapted for the silver screen by Ang Lee, garnering four Oscars.
-Martel also ran a...
+Yann Martel is the author of a short story collection, The Facts Behind the Helsinki Roccamatios, and of five novels, Life of Pi (for which he was awarded the 2002 Man Booker Prize), Self, Beatrice & Virgil, The High Mountains of Portugal and Son of Nobody.
+Life of Pi was adapted for the silver screen by Ang Lee, garnering four Oscars....

 Read Moreright